 That glance.
 That was the moment I understood what I'd built.

-It wasn't just that the music was better, or that I'd saved twenty minutes, or that the licensing headache was gone.
+It wasn't just that the music was better, or that I'd saved twenty minutes, or that I'd stopped scrolling.
 It was that when the music is exactly right and you never have to think about it, something shifts.
 The space becomes more itself.
 You stop managing the atmosphere and start inhabiting it.
 The cafe felt more like the cafe I'd always imagined it could be — not because anything physical changed, but because the invisible layer, the one most people can't point to, was finally correct.

 I've talked to restaurant owners who describe the same thing differently.
 They say the energy of the room changes.
 A hotel manager told me her lobby felt "calmer but more alive" after switching, which sounds like a contradiction but isn't — it's what happens when the music stops fighting the space and starts completing it.